Secure Your Tax Return with an IRS Identity Protection Pin (IP PIN)

 In prior years, you needed to be a confirmed victim of identity theft with the IRS to use an Identity Protection PIN.
 However, now all taxpayers can voluntarily opt into the IRS IP PIN program and receive a secure six-digit number.

 This is a proactive way to protect your personal and tax information from tax-related scams and fraudulent tax returns.
-The new IP PIN portal was unveiled in January 2021.
 Your IP PIN will be valid for one calendar year, and each January you must obtain a new IP PIN.